transformationflow/transformationflow.github.io/docs/functions-overview.md

 suffix | behaviour | response
 --- | --- | ---
-_`none`_ | Core function | Query stage results in the results window `_query` | Generates the SQL query which defines the function | Returns a SQL query string in an OUT argument `_view` | Creates or replaces view from the SQL string | New or updated view at `destination_view_ref` from the SQL `_table` | Creates or replaces table from the SQL string | Creates a new table at `destination_table_ref` from the SQL execution
+_`none`_ | Core function | Query stage results in the results window `_sql` | Generates the SQL query which defines the function | Returns a SQL query string in an OUT argument `_view` | Creates or replaces view from the SQL string | New or updated view at `destination_view_ref` from the SQL `_table` | Creates or replaces table from the SQL string | Creates a new table at `destination_table_ref` from the SQL execution
 `_result` | Returns the query execution result | Returns an array of structs as documented in the function definition